 Cleaning a Flooded Basement: How to Clean and Dry a Flooded Basement

-Homeowners generally view basements as a wonderful feature to have in a home.
+Basements are often a great benefit.
 Unfinished basements offer extra space for storage.
 Finished basements provide additional living space and enhance property value.
 Unfortunately, basements are prone to flooding as well.
-Basements can often flood due to a variety of reasons, and this creates an incredible and expensive mess for the homeowner to clean up.
-Regardless of whether you have a finished or unfinished basement, cleaning a flooded basement should be a top priority that receives your undivided attention.
-After all, water in your basement can destroy your stored items, furnishings and more.
-It can also lead to mold growth and can cause other costly issues for you to contend with.
-When not properly addressed, it can even detract from property value.
-To properly clean a flooded basement, you should follow a few important steps.
+Basements flood for a variety of reasons and they create an expensive mess to clean up.
+Regardless of whether you have a finished or unfinished basement, cleaning a flooded basement is both time and labor intensive.
+Learn how to clean a flooded basement to limit damage and save your possessions.

 There are many causes of basement flooding, some of the most common include:

-- Plumbing problems: Burst pipes and hot water tank failures can cause basement flooding.
+- Plumbing Malfunctions or Failures – Burst pipes and hot water tank failures can cause basement flooding.